Streaming SQL

 -

-The submitted SQL task can only contain one DML SQL statement.
-During the development phase, any SQL can be written without restrictions.
-However, during the startup phase, it will be checked whether the SQL conforms to Streaming SQL.
+The submitted SQL task can contain only one DML SQL statement.
+During development, you can write any SQL without restrictions.
+However, when the job is started, the system validates whether the SQL conforms to Streaming SQL requirements.

-- Jobs must run on an analytical (ap) cluster.
+- Jobs must run on an Analytics (AP) cluster.

-- Only one SQL task can be processed in an SQL file.
+- Only one SQL statement is allowed per SQL file.

-Click the configuration button to set the refresh interval, which determines how often the data is processed.
-The shortest interval currently is 1 second.
+Click the configuration button to set the refresh interval — how often the data is processed.
+The minimum interval is currently 1 second.

 -